 (a) "Direct Costs" are operating costs directly assignable to the Program.
-Direct Costs include salaries, supplies, travel, and other costs incurred by the Program such as, but not limited to, processing license applications, inspecting sites, and developing program rules.
+Direct Costs include salaries, supplies, travel, and other costs incurred by the Program such as, but not limited to, costs associated with processing license applications, inspecting sites, and developing program rules.